 Want to check out Disney Plus after reading our review?
 Make sure you click on the link below to sign up for the service.

-Disney Plus: Content
+Disney Plus Review: Content

 If you are not a Disney fan, Disney Plus is not going to be your cup of tea.
 However, if you are, there’s a ton of content to dive into.
 Yes, that includes the very first Mickey Mouse short film, Steamboat Willie, which was released way back in 1928.
 In between, you can stream tons of classic and current Disney animated feature films and shorts, live-action films, and shows.
 A large majority of the Marvel Cinematic Universe movies are available.
 Nearly all of the Star Wars and Pixar movies can be streamed.
 If you love documentaries, there’s also a host of National Geographic movies and series to stream as well.

 One criticism of Disney Plus at this stage is there is not enough content that will appeal to a more mature audience.
 We know that’s part of the design of Disney Plus, but we think there’s some wiggle room to add more movies and shows for older audiences, particularly from the Fox library.

-Other Disney Plus features
+Other positive Disney Plus features